clojure-goes-fast/clj-async-profiler/README.md

 Regular build tasks are inside [build.clj](build.clj) and invoked as `clojure -T:build test`, `clojure -T:build jar`, etc.

-When starting the REPL, you should add `dev` alias on the list so that [virgil](https://github.com/clj-commons/virgil) is loaded.
-Then, to compile Java classes in the REPL, do:
+When starting a REPL, you should add `dev` alias on the list so that [virgil](https://github.com/clj-commons/virgil) is loaded.
+Then, to compile Java classes at the REPL, do:

 ```clojure
 user> ((requiring-resolve 'virgil/compile-java) ["src"])